SLA Icon

 Apply Now

-Desirae Munro was the 2024 recipient of the Maureen Woods Education Award.
+Nicholas Antonini is the 2025 recipient of the Maureen Woods Education Award.

 This award (originally called the Saskatchewan Libraries Education Bursary, and then later the Maureen Woods Education Bursary) was initiated by the Multitype Library Board in 1999 in response to a concern about recruitment, which was becoming an increasing cross-sectoral library issue.
 There was an urgent need for recruitment, particularly in the rural and academic library settings.
 After forming a Public Relations Committee, led by Audrey Mark, the Multitype Library Board heard that recruitment and retention was an important issue in all library sectors.